DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Don't worry if that sounds to technical to understand.
 Just know :

 * All our objects that interact with each other should be at the same Z level.
-* Our background should have a higher Z value than anything infront of it.
+* Our background should have a higher Z value than anything in front of it.

 Switch back to 2D using the button up top.

 Now to resize our background we can just change the Scale values because we won't have to worry about Colliders or Rigidbodies with this.\
-Make it just a little bit bigger than the Cameras size.
+Make it just a little bigger than the Cameras size.
 You can see the cameras size just by clicking it in the Hierarchy.

 Once the size is good just run the game and appreciate how beautiful you've made it.

 ![FinishedSprites](Images/FinishedSprites.JPG)

-Now we should know everything we need to to carry onto the project for this unit!
+Now we should know everything we need to carry onto the project for this unit!